Birth date: November 26, 1938

-Goss authorizes an Intelligence Committee report criticizing the CIA.
-"For too long the CIA has been ignoring its core mission. . .There is a dysfunctional denial of any need for corrective action," the report says.
+June 2004 - Goss authorizes an Intelligence Committee report criticizing the CIA.
+"For too long the CIA has been ignoring its core mission...There is a dysfunctional denial of any need for corrective action," the report says.

-signs the Intelligence Reform and Terrorism Prevention Act.
-The act restructures the Intelligence Community by eliminating the Director of Central Intelligence (DCI) position and creating the dual positions of the Director of National Intelligence (DNI) and the Director of the Central Intelligence Agency (D/CIA).
+December 2004 - Bush signs the Intelligence Reform and Terrorism Prevention Act.
+The act restructures the Intelligence Community by eliminating the director of Central Intelligence (DCI) position and creating the dual positions of the director of National Intelligence (DNI) and the director of the Central Intelligence Agency (D/CIA).

 April 21, 2005 - Becomes the first director of the Central Intelligence Agency (D/CIA).